General Information

 General description, scope and objectives of this webinar

-The programme of this webinar will cover radiomics in chest imaging: basic principles, current evidence and future possibilities.
-It is aimed at thoracic/chest radiologists, radiologist residents/juniors, students and people who are interested in the ESTI Diploma who want to improve their skills in
+The programme of this webinar will cover vascular and cardiac abnormalities on routine chest CT.
+It is aimed at thoracic/chest radiologists, radiologist residents/juniors, students and people who are interested in the ESTI Diploma who want to improve their skills in:

 After listening to the webinar, participants will: